sehHeiden/poll_election_bavaria_2023/readme.md

 As final differentiation the gender of each user is estimated by:

-1. name
+1. User note text.

-2. user note text

-3. user fields

-4. user picture?
+2. User fields.

+3. User picture. (?)

 Gender Classification with [Salesforce/blip-image-captioning-base · Hugging Face](https://huggingface.co/Salesforce/blip-image-captioning-base) that generates captions of images.
 The captions are scanned for man/woman.